 - Stitched edges

-- Fabric border sewn around the top.
-Prevents fraying and adds a slight raised lip.
-Standard on most premium pads.
+- A fabric border sewn around the top to stop fraying.
+It adds a slight raised lip.
+Standard on most good pads.

 - Heat-sealed edges